OSC/summer-institute-base-web-app/docs/BLENDER.md

 [DOM (Document Object Model)] to add the new file.

 Fist, we'll make the new [HTML] [div].
-The [div] we're attempting to make looks like this.
+The [div] we're attempting to make is given below.
 This should look familar from the `views/show_project.erb`.

 ```html